kayelet/docker-mysql-python/README.md

 When running Python script main.py, the run flow is as follows:
 2. If table SQL_RUN_LOG does not exist, it will be created by running provided script sql_run_log_0.sql
 3. A record with SQL file name, its RUN_ID, status (SUCCESS or FAILURE), error (in case of FAILURE) and date are written after the run of each SQL file.
+4. SQL file is allowed to contain a few statements, but only one record will be written in log table SQL_RUN_LOG for it.
-4. The SQL files are run according to the last RUN_ID found in SQL_RUN_LOG table with status SUCCESS. example A: if scripts department_tab_10.sql, employee_tab_20.sql and department_tab_10.sql, employee_tab_20.sql passed successfully while employee_ins_30.sql failed, the next time main.py will run, the first SQL file to run with be with the smallest RUN_ID that is greater than 20.
+5. The SQL files are run according to the last RUN_ID found in SQL_RUN_LOG table with status SUCCESS. example A: if scripts department_tab_10.sql, employee_tab_20.sql and department_tab_10.sql, employee_tab_20.sql passed successfully while employee_ins_30.sql failed, the next time main.py will run, the first SQL file to run with be with the smallest RUN_ID that is greater than 20.
-5. The main.py script will exit with error at the first FAILURE.
+6. The main.py script will exit with error at the first FAILURE.
 Before exiting, a ROLLBACK will be executed for all file's statements.
    Note: rollback can be applied only for DML statements.

 ## How to run the program